DavidWells/serverless-workshop/lessons-code-complete/events/dynamodb-streams/README.md

 # Defining additional resources

-This lesson we will be adding a delete function to remove users from the database and trigger another function from the dynamo deletion event
+This lesson we will be adding a delete function to remove users from the database and trigger another function from the dynamo `REMOVE` event

 ## Steps